appreciated/designer-for-flow/README.md

 - Java Classes

 # Maturity & Current status
 The Editor is currently in alpha (or pre-alpha), it still has quite a fex bugs.
 Since the development speed decreased over time, I decided to release it before its completion.
 I hope that around this editor will develop a community willing to improve and test it.
-I no longer have the time to develop this product with the wanted speed, so no promises here.
+I no longer have the time to develop this product on my own with the wanted speed.

 # Concept
 The packed Editor will run a Vaadin instance inside electron, using a shipped JDK.